-There are basically two processes: decay and oscillation.
-To be sensitive to the CP phases we need two amplitudes to interfere.
-There are three options
+There are basically two processes which are sensitive to CP: decay and oscillation.
+To really be sensitive to the CP phases the CP phases we need two amplitudes to interfere, either two decays, two mixings, or between a decay and a mixing.
+Thus there are three options: